Mekong Explorer - 7 days/6 nights

 Click here to read what our clients have told us after they return.

-- Visit the famous Cu Chi Tunnels by speedboat
+- Visit the famous Cu Chi Tunnels built during the Vietnam War

 - Bicyle ride in the countryside